ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 #### Direct install
 For production deployment, the tests illustrated some performance challenges with docker image, so we decided to directly install the Secure Gateway Client for Ubuntu.
-The steps are defined in the [product documentation](https://console.bluemix.net/docs/services/SecureGateway/sg_025.html#sg_025) depending of the server OS, but as there are some questions / steps not clear we summarize them here too:
+The steps are defined in the [product documentation](https://console.bluemix.net/docs/services/SecureGateway/sg_025.html#sg_025).
+Here is a quick summary for the steps performed:

 In the software installer section, select your target OS, it should download the installer file.
 Then do the following:

 * Install the client code using the following command on **Ubuntu**.
-Be sure to be root user or a user who is part of the *sudoers* (see this note to add user as sudoers)
+Be sure to be root user or a user who is part of the *sudoers*.

 ```
 sudo dpkg -i ibm-securegateway-client-1.4.1+client_amd64.deb